Red Currant Bakery

 • Sliced Almonds: Almonds are also a traditional element to this cake but it can be made with either sliced or slivered almonds.

 • Vanilla Pudding Mix: This cake is usually made with a vanilla pudding mix so this recipe does the same.
-However, you can definitely make your own vanilla pudding using the pudding recipe from my Donauwelle!
+I have used instant pudding mix but a cooked pudding mix will work as well.

 • Cinnamon: Cinnamon adds a little extra flavor to the honey nut topping.